treesess/STEAMRELAY/README.md

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/2b51c445-8842-4e8e-96db-c13fce80e691)

-(Note that this photo has no post-process, we prefer a sense of raw)
+(Note that this photo has no post-process.
+Most of times we prefer a sense of raw)